-The Trustees of the Broadhalfpenny Down Preservation Trust and the Committee of the Broadhalfpenny Down Brigands are grateful to be part of a wonderful cricket loving community.
+The Trustees of Broadhalfpenny Down Preservation Trust and Committee of Broadhalfpenny Brigands are grateful to be part of a wonderful cricket-loving community.

 We are indebted to our groundsman, Rod, and ever vigilant "Ground Member" of the Committee, Harry, for their year-round efforts maintaining the ground and preparing wickets to play on, and thanks to Fuller’s for providing our famous London Pride covers.

 Two features of cricket at Broadhalfpenny Down are splendid cricket teas and post-match refreshments at the Bat and Ball public house and we thank all those that make this such a highlight.